Showcasing Brandenburg Choir

 Originally 13 voices, the Choir joined our Orchestra and wowed audiences with truly beautiful renditions of both familiar Christmas favourites and rarely-heard sacred works, performing music from the eleventh century to the Baroque.
 It was an instant success, combining musical, literary and scholarly performances that thrilled audiences and critics alike.

 Noël!
 Noël! has proven to be so popular, the Brandenburg has released their third live recording of the concert at St. Francis of Assisi Church, Paddington, Sydney.
 Noël!
 Noël! was recorded in 2016.
 This beautiful collection of festive music is available in leading music stores.
 In addition to the annual Noël!
 Noël! concerts, the Choir now regularly performs as part of the Brandenburg’s annual subscription season.
 Bach Cantatas, Handel's Coronation Anthems, and Mozart’s great Requiem and Coronation Mass are among the best-loved performances of the Choir.
-Their performance of Handel’s Ode for St Cecilia’s Day received critical acclaim, with The Sydney Morning Herald declaring:
+Their performance of Handel’s Ode for St Cecilia’s Day received critical acclaim.

 The current members of the Brandenburg Choir are all professional singers, many of whom also hold music degrees, but they do not all sing full time.
 From music teachers to lawyers, business managers to medical doctors and nurses, each member looks forward to the opportunity to perform with the Brandenburg throughout the year.

-The Brandenburg Choir's very own Spencer Darby provided a tenor's take on performing the music of Handel for our upcoming series, Handel's Anthems & Fireworks;
+The Brandenburg Choir's very own Spencer Darby provided a tenor's take on performing the music of Handel for our series, Handel's Anthems & Fireworks:

 "One of the specific challenges in singing Handel’s music is the language - the English language.
 This may come as a surprise, but many native English speakers prefer to sing in Italian, Latin, or French, over their mother-tongue.
 Singing in English can be a hornet’s nest of linguistic challenges.
 I always think of English as needing to be very carefully and meticulously wrought, whereas languages like Italian and French are more flowing and innately beautiful.